lix-project/lix/doc/manual/src/installation/prerequisites-source.md

     may also work, but ancient versions like the ubiquitous 2.5.4a won't.

   - The `libseccomp` is used to provide syscall filtering on Linux.
-This is an optional dependency and can be disabled passing a `--disable-seccomp-sandboxing` option to the `configure` script (Not recommended unless your system doesn't support `libseccomp`).
 To get the library, visit <https://github.com/seccomp/libseccomp>.

   - On 64-bit x86 machines only, `libcpuid` library